Modernist architecture within Oldham Town Centre

 We continue along Lord Street which is broken by a pedestrian path.
 Again, we cross St. Mary’s Way and see on our left hand side…

-6. Oldham Sports Centre: opening shortly before the Civic Centre, its facilities were a genuine improvement on the Central Baths.
+Opening shortly before the Civic Centre in 1975, its facilities were a genuine improvement on the Central Baths.
 As well as offering gymnasia, saunas and a diving pool, it also included a learners’ pool and a café.
-Along with the District Heating Scheme on the corner of Henshaw Street and Lord Street, this too is due for demolition after the opening of new facilities on the corner of King Street and Manchester Street.
+In 1985, it was extended to include indoor sports.

 From Lord Street, we turn right onto High Street and cut through the Spindles Shopping Centre.
 After that, we walk past Manchester Chambers and see ahead of us…